 - addProcessing: add a processing step to both the query and target Spectra in object.
-Additional parameters for FUN can be passed via See addProcessing documentation in Spectra() for more information. - plotSpectraMirror: creates a mirror plot between the query and each matching target spectrum.
+Additional parameters for FUN can be passed via See addProcessing documentation in Spectra::Spectra() for more information. - plotSpectraMirror: creates a mirror plot between the query and each matching target spectrum.
 Can only be applied to a MatchedSpectra with a single query spectrum.
-Additional plotting parameters can be passed through - setBackend: allows to change the backend of both the query and target Spectra() object.
-The function will return a MatchedSpectra object with the query and target Spectra changed to the specified backend, which can be any backend extending MsBackend.
+Setting parameter scalePeaks = TRUE will scale the peak intensities per spectrum to a total sum of one for a better graphical visualization.
+Additional plotting parameters can be passed through - setBackend: allows to change the backend of both the query and target Spectra::Spectra() object.
+The function will return a MatchedSpectra object with the query and target Spectra changed to the specified backend, which can be any backend extending Spectra::MsBackend.